 Why This Well-Known Atheist Professor Invited a Christian Apologist to Class

-What does a Christian apologist and atheist professor have in common?
+What do a Christian apologist and atheist professor have in common?
 More than you think.

 I am a Christian thinker who is committed to persuading university students and faculty of the merits of Christianity.